MicrosoftDocs/winrt-api/windows.ui.xaml.controls/hub.md

 </Hub>
 ```

 ## -remarks

-> [!TIP]
-> For more info, design guidance, and code examples, see [Hub control/pattern](/windows/uwp/design/controls-and-patterns/hub).

 Use a [Hub](hub.md) to show different collections of data, either from the same source or from different sources.